top of page

 WechatIMG419_edited.jpg

 I am a Ph.D. candidate in the Department of Cognitive Science at the University of California, San Diego.
-I work with Dr. Adena Schachner, who directs the Mind and Development Lab in UC San Diego's Department of Psychology.
-I am affiliated with the Contextual Robotics Institute in the Computer Science and Engineering Department at UC San Diego.
+I am currently receiving training in developmental psychology in the Mind and Development Lab.
+I am affiliated with the Contextual Robotics Institute in the Computer Science and Engineering Department.
+I have a master's degree in Human-Computer Interaction and a bachelor's degree in Digital Art.

 Understanding parental attitudes toward children's robots